markustenghamn/markustenghamn.github.io/_posts/2015-01-05-best-places-learn-online-free.markdown

    - /best-places-learn-online-free
 date:   2015-01-05 16:03:17 +0100
 categories: best domain registrar
 description: When I have some free time I love to practice my skills and work on getting better.
-The following list is a few of my favorite places to go to when I want to learn online for free.
+The following list is a few of my favorite places to go to when I...
 ---

 When I have some free time I love to practice my skills and work on getting better.
 The following list is a few of my favorite places to go to when I want to learn online for free.